-Parisian architect Jules Rénard and Marius Dufresne between 1915 and 1918.
+Parisian architect Jules Rénard for Oscar and Marius Dufresne from 1915 to 1918.
 It now welcomes a variety of decorative exhibitions

 Left & Right Chinese Gardens

 🔟 Jardin Botanique Features

 Greenhouses

 A series of greenhouses in the gardens, just past the entrance, provide enough humidity for various botanical environments to thrive, including a rainforest canopy, tropical medicinal plants, and beautiful, brightly colored orchids.